Taxation of Fringe Benefits

 Employer-Provided Adoption Assistance

 An employer can provide tax-free adoption assistance to its employees, up to an inflation-adjusted limit per adopted child.
 This income exclusion for employer-provided adoption assistance is subject to the same limit and modified adjusted gross income (MAGI) restrictions as the adoption credit.
 However, for a child who is not a US citizen or resident, any employer assistance must be reported as wages until the year in which the adoption is finalized, then the income exclusion can be claimed on Form 8839, Qualified Adoption Expenses.
-The amount of income that can be excluded is also limited by MAGI, where the maximum exclusion amount is reduced if the MAGI is between the income phaseout threshold and the income limit; if the MAGI is higher, then no income can be excluded.
+The amount that can be excluded is also limited by MAGI, where the maximum exclusion amount is reduced if the MAGI is between the income phaseout threshold and the income limit; if the MAGI is higher, no income can be excluded.
 The adoption assistance limits are adjusted annually for inflation.

 MAGI Restrictions on the Adoption Credit by Year